 The major concern with regard to the latest household projections is that they will continue the trend of younger people forming households much later in life than in previous years.
 This posed a serious question for the Government as to whether it wants to see these trends continue or whether housing delivery needs to be at a level that will improve affordability and deliver homes that will improve the trend in household formation amongst younger people.
-It is clear from the initiatives that the Government also continues to state that its aspiration is to be addressed.
+It is clear from the initiatives that the Government has introduced such as Help to Buy that this issue is to be addressed.
 The Government also continues to state that its aspiration is to increase housing delivery to 300,00 dwellings per annum by the mid-2020s, and it has recognised that this will not be achieved if the Government uses the 2016 projections.